 A fly is a covering that conceals the mechanism that allows a garment to open, such as buttons or a zip.
 Look down and you’ll most likely find a fly on your trousers that conceals the zip or buttons.
 Flies are also common on overcoats and can be found on such as the Chesterfield, Crombie coat, covert coat or Balmacaan.
 And sometimes a fly is present on the front of a shirt.

 A fly-front shirt means that the buttons down the front are covered by a fold of cloth under the front.
-The typical fly front has a stitching line down the front to hold fly in place, as seen in Figure 1.
+The typical fly front has the fly created by folding under the front and then folding another two layers of cloth underneath for the buttonholes.
+A stitching line down the front holds the doubled fly and folded buttonhole layer in place, as seen in Figure 1.

 Though a fly front that hides the buttons is elegant, the stitching line on this basic type of fly front is not.
-It’s serviceable on the front of trousers or on an overcoat where the stitching blends in, but on a shirt the stitching is more noticeable.
+It’s serviceable on the front of trousers or on an overcoat where the stitching blends in with the heavier cloth, but on a shirt the stitching is more noticeable.
 And such a front is not symmetrical.
-This method of constructing a fly front on a shirt is best used for casual shirts.
-James Bond does not wear this style.
+This method of constructing a fly front on a shirt is best used for casual shirts, but it may also work on a heavy marcella front because the texture somewhat masks the stitching.
+James Bond does not wear this style of fly front.

-James Bond’s fly-front shirts always have a raised placket to hide that line and give the shirt a symmetrical front.
+James Bond’s fly-front shirts always have a raised decorative placket that gives the shirt a symmetrical front and hides the line that holds the front together.
 This style can be called a hidden-button placket, a covered placket or concealed placket.
 James Bond first wears this style of fly front on his Frank Foster shirts in Live and Let Die, and he wears these shirts with his suits and sports coat.
 Moore always hides this decorative placket under a tie when fully dressed.

 James Bond has worn three fly-front shirts for black tie.
 Two are pleated shirts: one from Sulka in GoldenEye and one from Turnbull & Asser in Die Another Day.
 Bond’s most recent fly-front shirt is a plain white waffle-weave shirt from Turnbull & Asser in Casino Royale with a fly front.

-The shirts in GoldenEye and Casino Royale have plackets stitched 3/8-inch from each edge, and like on the Frank Foster shirt there is stitching under the placket to hold the fly in place.
+The shirts in GoldenEye and Casino Royale have decorative plackets stitched 3/8-inch from each edge, but the front is otherwise constructed the same as on the Frank Foster shirt in Figure 2, with stitching under the fold of the decorative placket to hold a separate buttonhole placket in place.
 This is demonstrated in Figure 3.

-The dress shirt in Die Another Day does not appear to have any stitching on the placket.
-It is likely held together with a hidden stitch under the placket along with some fusing, since Turnbull & Asser uses fusing in their placket construction.
+The dress shirt in Die Another Day does not appear to have any stitching on the outer placket.
+It is likely held together with a hidden stitch under the fold along with some fusing, since Turnbull & Asser uses fusing in their placket construction.